 A wide variety of conditions can result in SIADH.
 These are categorized into four groups: central nervous system causes, neoplasms, pulmonary causes, and medications.
 Virtually any insult to the brain may result in SIADH including infections (meningitis, encephalitis, etc) mass effect from neoplasm or brain trauma, or multiple sclerosis.

 Some neoplasms ectopically produce ADH.
 This is one of the more common paraneoplastic syndromes and may be caused by small-cell lung cancer or mesothelioma, some GI cancers or some GU cancers.
 Diseases of the lungs such as infection, cystic fibrosis, and asthma may also result in SIADH.
-Finally many classes of medications can cause SIADH including chemotherapy, NSAIDS, narcotics, and antidepressants.
+Finally, many classes of medications can cause SIADH including chemotherapy, NSAIDS, narcotics, and antidepressants.
 Specifically, vincristine, cyclophosphamide, amitriptyline, sertraline, and carbamazepine.

 Pathology and Pathophysiology of SIADH

-In the condition of SIADH excess ADH is released without regulation.
-Under normal physiologic conditions in a healthy adult several mechanisms work together to maintain homeostasis.
+In the condition of SIADH, excess ADH is released without regulation.
+Under normal physiologic conditions in a healthy adult, several mechanisms work together to maintain homeostasis.
 The release of ADH in the response to high plasma osmolarity or low plasma volume is one of these mechanisms.
 The response to the ADH hormone at the kidney results in reabsorption of water and concentrated urine.
 As that water returns to the circulatory system it increases plasma volume and reduces the plasma osmolarity.
 This sends the signal to release ADH from the posterior pituitary.

 SIADH results in excess circulating ADH without feedback inhibition.
-Water continuous to be reabsorbed at the collecting tubule.
+Water continues to be reabsorbed at the collecting tubule.
 This water will pass into the intracellular and extracellular spaces (remember total body water volume is 2/3 intracellular and 1/3 extracellular).

 As the plasma volume expands other homeostatic mechanisms react.
-The natriuretic peptide is secreted resulting in reduced reabsorption of electrolytes and water in the kidney and an increased excretion of sodium and chloride.
+The natriuretic peptide is secreted resulting in reduced reabsorption of electrolytes and water in the kidney and increased excretion of sodium and chloride.
 The results of excess ADH secretion and natriuretic peptide secretion cancel each other out and result in euvolemic hyponatremia.

-The brain is very sensitive to the low plasma osmolarity.
+The brain is very sensitive to low plasma osmolarity.
 Water moving down its concentration gradient into the tissue of the brain result in swelling and edema.
 If water shifts too fast a herniation is possible which is often fatal.

 Symptoms of SIADH

 Symptoms associated with SIADH are the result of hyponatremia.
 Acute, rapid hyponatremia results in severe symptoms compared to a slow, chronic condition.
-Most symptoms are generalized and nonspecific including nausea, muscle aches and weakness, tremor, and lethargy.
+Most symptoms are generalized and nonspecific including nausea, muscle aches, and weakness, tremor, and lethargy.
 Cerebral edema results in mental status changes including confusion and delirium, and if left untreated seizures and coma.

 Diagnosis of SIADH

-The criteria required to diagnose SIADH are laboratory based.
+The criteria required to diagnose SIADH are laboratory-based.